rusty-celery/rusty-celery/README.md

 - Natural async / await interface :sparkler:
 - Easily customizable with callbacks :telephone:
 - High performance and safe :fire: :fire:

+## Testimonials

+"The crate we've all been waiting for!" - You